RDS-95/portfolio/README.md

 In this repo, I have included some personal projects (large and small).

+# DiceGameStrategy

+This is a notebook inspired by an interview question I once received.
+It contains a thorough analysis of a theoretical dice game.

 # GANs-MScThesis.pdf

 A copy of my research thesis (received 92%).
 Submitted as part of a Master of Science degree in Financial and Computational Mathematics at University College Cork.